-dist-zip Generate a dist-zip target as well as the ordinary dist target.
-This new target will create a zip archive of the distribution.
+- dist-zip Generate a dist-zip target as well as the ordinary dist target.
+This new target will create a zip archive of the distribution. - dist-tarZ no-dependencies no-installinfo

-dist-tarZ

 Generate a dist-tarZ target as well as the ordinary dist target.
 This new target will create a compressed tar archive of the distribution; a traditional tar and compress will be assumed.
 Warning: if you are actually using GNU tar, then the generated archive might contain nonportable constructs.